Black Caucus Meets With White House On Police Reform In Wake Of Tyre Nichols Murder - NewsBreak

 P resident Joe Biden and Vice President Kamala Harris sat down with the members of the Congressional Black Caucus on Thursday to discuss plans on how to address police reform after the recent murder of Tyre Nichols at the hands of Memphis police.

-The Black Caucus was joined by Sen. Raphael Warnock of Georgia and Cory Booker of New Jersey, as well as Reps.
-Sheila Jackson Lee of Texas, Jim Clyburn of South Carolina and Joe Neguse of Colorado.
+The Black Caucus was joined by Sens.
+Raphael Warnock of Georgia and Cory Booker of New Jersey, as well as Reps.
+Sheila Jackson Lee of Texas, Jim Clyburn of South Carolina, and Joe Neguse of Colorado.

 The Black lawmakers have reached an agreement on a “legislative package” and said there will be more information released to the public in the coming days ahead.